mdrahmed/cheatsheets/README.md

 `tmux` notes are present in the tmux folder

-`vim` notes are present in the vim.md
+`vim` notes are present in the vim folder

 ## General guidelines